Krasnogorsk, Moscow Oblast: History

 An urban-type settlement was established here in 1932, to which town status was granted in 1940.

 In the 1940s, the Antifascist Central School, in which many foreign Communists studied and lectured, was located at Krasnogorsk.
+After the Battle of Stalingrad in 1943, Krasnogrsk became the birthplace of The National Committee for a Free Germany (NKFD), an organization of German exiles living in the Soviet Union.
+Many members of this organization would play a role in the establishment of the German Democratic Republic and its military.

-After the war, the German V2 rocket scientists which the Soviet Army had captured were settled here with their families.
+After the war, the German V2 rocket scientists whom the Soviet Army had captured were taken here with their families for sharashka work.

+2024 terror attack

+On 22 March 2024, terrorists opened fire and detonated explosives in a coordinated attack at the Crocus City Hall music venue in Krasnogorsk, killing 145 people and injuring 551 more.
+The Islamic State – Khorasan Province (IS-KP or ISIS–K), a South-Central Asia-based regional affiliate of the Islamic State, claimed responsibility.

 Administrative and municipal status

 Within the framework of administrative divisions, Krasnogorsk serves as the administrative center of Krasnogorsky District.
 As an administrative division, it is, together with two rural localities, incorporated within Krasnogorsky District as the Town of Krasnogorsk.
 As a municipal division, the Town of Krasnogorsk is incorporated within Krasnogorsky Municipal District as Krasnogorsk Urban Settlement.

 Economy

 The city is known for the Krasnogorsky Zavod company, which produced the Zorki, Zenit, and Krasnogorsk cameras there until the early 1990s.
 The coat of arms acknowledges this by featuring a prism and light rays.

 Krasnogorsk is one of the few oblast cities that is connected to Moscow via Moscow Metro.
 It is served by Metro station Myakinino (named after a nearby village).

-Crocus Expo, Russia's largest exhibition center, is located in Krasnogorsk.
+Crocus Expo, Russia's largest exhibition center, opened in 2002 provided entertainment and congregation until the March 22, 2024 terrorist attack at Crocus City Hall killed 145, and injured 551 concertgoers, heavily damaged by terrorists using incendiary explosives.